2013–14 Oklahoma City Thunder season

-The 2013–14 Oklahoma City Thunder season is the 6th season of the franchise in Oklahoma City and the 48th in the National Basketball Association (NBA).
-Despite Russell Westbrook missing 36 games during the season, The Thunder managed to finish the season with 59 wins and 23 losses, earning them the second seed in the Western Conference.
+The 2013–14 Oklahoma City Thunder season was the 6th season of the franchise in Oklahoma City and the 48th in the National Basketball Association (NBA).
+Despite Russell Westbrook missing 36 games during the season, The Thunder managed to finish the season with a 59–23 record, earning them the second seed in the Western Conference.

-In the playoffs, the Thunder faced the Memphis Grizzlies, the team that defeated them in five games in last season's Semi-finals, in the First Round and won in seven games, then defeated the Los Angeles Clippers in six games in the Semi-finals, before losing to the eventual NBA champion San Antonio Spurs in six games in the Conference Finals.
+In the playoffs, the Thunder faced the Memphis Grizzlies, the team that defeated them in five games in the previous season's semifinals, in the First Round and won in seven games, then defeated the Los Angeles Clippers in six games during the semifinals, before losing to the eventual NBA champion San Antonio Spurs in six games during the conference finals.

 Previous season

 The Thunder finished the 2012–13 season 60–22 to finish in first place in the Northwest Division, first in the Western Conference and qualified for the playoffs.
-Last season featured Russell Westbrook tearing his lateral meniscus following a collision with Patrick Beverley in game two against the Houston Rockets in the first round.
-The Thunder will end up defeating the Rockets in six before falling to the Memphis Grizzlies in the second round in five games.
+That season, Russell Westbrook tore his lateral meniscus following a collision with Patrick Beverley in Game 2 against the Houston Rockets in the first round.
+The Thunder ended up defeating the Rockets in six games before falling to the Memphis Grizzlies in the second round in five games.

 Offseason

 Draft picks

 The Thunder had two first-round picks and one second-round pick entering the draft.
-The Thunder owned one first-round pick entering the 2013 NBA Draft lottery.
+The Thunder owned one first-round pick entering the 2013 NBA draft lottery.
 The pick originated from the Toronto Raptors before being traded to the Houston Rockets in the Kyle Lowry trade.
 The Rockets then traded the pick to the Thunder in the James Harden trade back in 2012.
 The Thunder ended the night with the twelfth overall pick with only a 2.5% chance into moving into the top three.
 The Thunder also acquired a second-round pick from the Harden trade that ended up as the thirty-second pick, via the Bobcats.
 The Thunder traded their 2013 second-round pick in the Robert Vaden trade back in 2011.

 On draft night, the Thunder traded the draft rights to Archie Goodwin, the twenty-ninth pick, and cash considerations to the Golden State Warriors in exchange for the draft rights to Andre Roberson, the twenty-sixth pick.
-The Thunder also traded for the draft rights to Grant Jerrett, the fortieth pick, from the Portland Trail Blazers in exchange for cash considerations.
+The Thunder also traded for the draft rights to Grant Jerrett, the 40th pick, from the Portland Trail Blazers in exchange for cash considerations.

-The Thunder ended 2013 NBA Draft night with Pittsburgh center Steven Adams, Colorado guard Andre Roberson, FC Barcelona guard Alex Abrines and Arizona forward Grant Jerrett.
+The Thunder ended 2013 NBA draft night with Pittsburgh center Steven Adams, Colorado guard Andre Roberson, FC Barcelona guard Alex Abrines and Arizona forward Grant Jerrett.